 - 2.16.
-The Council is currently preparing a Community Infrastructure Levy (CIL).
-In May 2022, it launched the CIL Viability Assessment Stakeholder Workshop and invited comments on the draft Viability Assessment.
-This work informed the final draft charging schedule, which was published for public consultation from the 12 October to 9 November 2022.
+The Council adopted it's Community Infrastructure Levy (CIL) Charging Schedule on 27 September 2023 with an effective date of the 15 January 2024.
+The preparation of the CIL charging schedule was supported by a viability assessment which was accepted by an independent Planning Inspector through Examination in Public as being appropriate evidence.
 The Council is aware of the proposed changes to CIL (and indeed to the system of S106 obligations generally) in the Levelling Up and Regeneration Bill, however the final outcome of these proposed changes is unknown at present.
 The Council will continue monitoring the progress of the Bill and take appropriate actions as required. - 2.17.
 In considering appropriate CIL rates, the Council has taken into account development viability and contribution requirements from site allocations.
 It is envisaged that there would be no unacceptable financial burden on landowners/ developers as a result of CIL introduction.